Latest News

 Sources: Nippon Steel is considering a convertible bond issue of $3.2 billion, according to sources

-Nippon Steel stated in a press release that "nothing is decided yet".
+Nippon Steel stated in a press release that nothing had been decided.

-Following the release of the report, shares in the company fell by 6%.
+Following the release of this report, the company's shares fell by 2%.

-According to LSEG data, at 500 billion yen the convertible bond issuance would be the largest in Japan.
-One source said that the issuance amount could be reduced, or the plan reconsidered.
+According to LSEG, at 500 billion yen the convertible bond issuance would be largest of its kind in Japan.
+One source said that the issuance amount could be reduced, or the plan could be re-evaluated.

 Sources said that Nippon Steel prefers to issue the convertible bonds in order to avoid a capital raise which would result in immediate share dilution.
 Also, as domestic interest rates are rising, they can be issued as zero-coupon bond.

-Sources said that the company needs long-term financing to replace its?bridge loan? it took out last year for its acquisition by U.S. Steel, which totaled around 2 trillion yen.
+Sources?stated that the company needs long-term financing to replace a 2 trillion yen bridge loan taken out last year for its acquisition by U.S. Steel.

 (source: Reuters)